 As any Google branded device owner will attest, the monthly Android OS updates are a tremendous perk over the other guys.
 So, with my rooted Pixel, these very updates have become a monthly trial.
 Albeit considering my previous LG and Samsung devices, this trial continues to be more or less safe – no more bootloader unlock dev community goodluckery.
 Indeed, the practice is relatively routine now that I’ve performed it four such times, and put together a set of instructions that outlines the generalities as well as the odd foibles involved.

-- enable USB debugging
+- Enable USB debugging (in developer options)

 - WAIT for it to do its thing!
-Doesn’t appear to do much, but it is.
-Do not ctrl+c, This may take five to 10 minutes where it looks like nothing is happening.
-Eventually, phone will reboot when done, and you’ll get a bunch of output in your cmd terminal.
-Afterwards you’ll be upgraded (w/o root); go check About Phone after login (and also to let the upgrade finish after boot) to confirm android version change.
+The process doesn’t give much feedback between steps.
+Do not ctrl+c.
+This may take five to 10 minutes where it looks like nothing is happening.
+The phone will reboot several times, you’ll get a bunch of ‘OKAY’ output in your cmd terminal.
+Afterwards you’ll be upgraded (w/o root); go check ‘About Phone’ after login (and also to let the upgrade finish after boot) to confirm android version change.

 - adb reboot bootloader then fastboot boot <twrp.img>

-- (begin optional stuff, for the restless) install busybox pro
+Begin optional stuff, for the restless.

 $ adb shell $ su # mount -o rw,remount /system # echo "net.tethering.noprovisioning=true" >> /system/build.prop # settings put global tether_dun_required 0

-then, reboot and profit (by keeping your ~$150/year for the privilege of using your data plan how you choose)
+then, reboot and profit (by keeping your ~$150/year for the privilege of using your data plan how you choose.)